 Mass CustomizationEach customer and product presents a unique set of requirements and challenges to the Agile Company.
 Agile companies must first work to understand the key drivers of success for its customers and these become the priority and focus of the suppliers.
 Mutually assured success comes from great communication.
 An orthopedic implant company approached us at Micron Solutions with a business model for patient-specific implants.

 We built a cooperative service model to fulfill the customer’s need for speed, price, and quality by dedicating an entire production line to the customer’s patient-specific product line.
 Everything from customer service, through programming, production, quality, and fulfillment were dedicated to the customer’s product.
 Although each implant was of a different geometry, we treated every single piece – each with its own serial number – the same, with a one-piece flow, and customized service.
 Micron’s production operation became a virtual manufacturing facility for the customer and was designed from scratch to fulfill unique orders in only days.

 More and more, orthopedic implants are becoming commoditized.
 It is more difficult for medical device OEMs to differentiate and there is constantly mounting pressure to provide lower cost components.
 Contract manufacturers are the perfect solution to help large companies facing complex priorities become quick and nimble once again.

-Micron Solutions, formerly Micron Products, Inc., a wholly owned subsidiary of Micron Solutions, Inc. (NYSE: MKT: MICR) has been supplying the medical industry with world-class quality medical components since 1978.
-Located outside of Boston, Micron Solutions is a contract manufacturer offering product design, research, engineering and quality control services in collaboration with a wide variety of medical device companies, including orthopedic implant OEMs, to foster innovation, reduce costs and shorten production cycles.
+Micron Solutions, formerly Micron Products, Inc., a wholly owned subsidiary of Micron Solutions, Inc. (NYSE: MKT: MICR) has been supplying the medical industry with world-class quality medical components since 1972.
+Located outside of Boston, Micron Solutions is a contract manufacturer offering manufacturing product design, research, engineering and quality control services in collaboration with a wide variety of medical device companies, including orthopedic implant OEMs, to foster innovation, reduce costs and shorten production cycles.